 Cinnamon is a tropical evergreen tree whose parts, either the bark or the leaf is used for a variety of purposes.
 The parts of the tree is broken down into many parts as follows

-- Cinnamon chips (like wood chips) made from the bark
+Cinnamon chips (like wood chips) made from the bark of the tree

-- Bark rolled into sticks that are between 2-6 inches long
+Bark from the tree trunk rolled into sticks that are between 2-6 inches long

-- The Cinnamon bark ground into Cinnamon powder.
+The Cinnamon bark from the tree trunk ground into Cinnamon powder.

-- The Cinnamon leaf steam distilled into an oil
+The Cinnamon leaves from the tree steam distilled into an oil

-- The Cinnamon bark steam distilled into an oil
+The Cinnamon bark steam from the tree trunk distilled into an oil

 HOW IS CINNAMON USED

-However because Cinnamon powder goes stake very quickly many people buy the cinnamon stick and use it whole in cooking, especially Asian curries.
+Sticks - However because Cinnamon powder goes stale quickly many people buy the cinnamon stick and use it whole in cooking, especially Asian curries.
 Many fine chefs will grind it into a powder for making fine desserts.
+However if you buy cinnamon powder that is packed in a sunlight and moisture proof package it will be much fresher than the powder sold in those glass containers found on supermarket shelves.

-The Cinnamon oil which is made by steam distilling the leaves of the Cinnamon Tree or Cinnamon Bark is heavily used in food processing, fine perfumes, aroma therapy, medication (especially Asian medication), disinfectants.
+Oil - The Cinnamon oil which is made by steam distilling the leaves of the Cinnamon Tree or Cinnamon Bark is heavily used in food processing, fine perfumes, aroma therapy, medication (especially Asian medication), disinfectants.
+Learn how to use Cinnamon oil here.

 TYPES OF CINNAMON